verus-lang/verus/source/docs/guide/src/iterator-specs.md

 - **`obeys_prophetic_iter_laws`** — return `true` to assert that this iterator satisfies the Verus specification for `next`.
 Most iterator implementations should return `true` here, and most iterator adaptors should return their inner iterator's value.
+By returning `true`, we're saying that the iterator will eventually return `None`, and after that point, continue to return `None`.
 - **`remaining`** — a prophetic spec function returning the sequence of items that the iterator will eventually produce.
 For `VecIterator`, this is the subrange `v[i..j]`.
 - **`will_return_none`** — return `true` if the iterator will eventually return `None`.